North West Learning Partnership

 As a Salaried School Direct trainee you may be expected to teach up to 90% of a teacher timetable and be responsible for the planning, teaching and assessment of your class(es) from early on in the year.
 Trainees on the salaried programme are selected, recruited and employed directly by schools with our support.

 In order to achieve Qualified Teacher Status, you will demonstrate that you are able to meet all the requirements of the Teachers’ Standards.
-You will be supported in meeting this target by your school based mentor.
+You will be supported in meeting this target by your Professional Mentor in school.
 The Strategic Lead of the School Direct programme and LJMU staff are in regular contact with all trainees on placement, undertake co-observations of their teaching and Quality Assure this school-based training.

 It is advised that you email firstname.lastname@example.org before making an application.